Melrose Industries (LON:MRO) Shares Down 11.7% – Here’s What Happened

 Melrose Industries Price Performance

-Melrose Industries (LON:MRO – Get Free Report) last released its quarterly earnings results on Thursday, March 6th.
-The company reported GBX 26.80 ($0.35) earnings per share for the quarter.
+Melrose Industries (LON:MRO – Get Free Report) last posted its quarterly earnings results on Thursday, March 6th.
+The company reported GBX 26.80 ($0.35) earnings per share (EPS) for the quarter.
 Melrose Industries had a negative return on equity of 1.18% and a negative net margin of 1.13%.
-As a group, analysts forecast that Melrose Industries PLC will post 33.9741641 earnings per share for the current year.
+On average, sell-side analysts predict that Melrose Industries PLC will post 33.9741641 earnings per share for the current year.

 Melrose Industries PLC, together with its subsidiaries, provides aerospace components and systems to civil and defence markets in the United Kingdom, rest of Europe, North America, and internationally.
 The company operates through two segments, Engines and Structures.
 The Engines segment offers structural engineered components; parts repair; and commercial and aftermarket contracts to engines original equipment manufacturers.